rudicode/web-crm/README.md

   * Added Foundation5 and foundation font icons.
   * Notices displayed below the main menu
   * Contact count displayed at top of all pages.
+  * Add, ability to delete contact

 # Still Working On
-  * Add, ability to delete contact
+  * Fix the way delete is displayed in list all contacts
   * Add, search for contacts.
   * Add, ability to undelete.
   * notice needs to display different colors for different situations.